The evolution of Content Management Systems

 As was the case before, monolithic platforms evolved from simple CMSs into entire DXPs that offered huge power to users.
 A DXP is a feature-rich platform that, if implemented fully and sensitively, can improve the Customer Experience.
 In addition to content management, DXPs have wider capabilities such as personalisation, marketing automation and multivariate testing.

-This power is a huge benefit, but it is worth thinking about monolithic DXPs as double edged swords.
-They offer the power to create more personal and effective Customer Experiences, but this also increases the solution’s complexity as the administrative effort required to manage content through updates and changes to the DXP have upstream and downstream impacts on other parts of the system.
+This power is a huge benefit, but it is worth thinking about monolithic DXPs as double-edged swords.
+They offer the power to create more personal and effective Customer Experiences, but this also increases the solution’s complexity as the administrative effort required to manage content through updates and changes to the DXP has upstream and downstream impacts on other parts of the system.

 Comparison of Monolithic and Headless architectures